-For 2020, MCC tested the emergency notification and timely notice RAVE system by sending out messages testing response.
-Additionally, the evacuation procedures of the residence halls were tested as part of our campus response and fire safety protocols.
+For 2021, the evacuation procedures of the residence halls were tested as part of our campus response and fire safety protocols on two occasions.

 In case of a fire or other emergency that requires all occupants to immediately leave a building or area, evacuation will be signaled by the internal building alarm or by the direction of emergency personnel.